JWL4402-small-projects/hamlet/README.md

 # hamlet
-A simple command line application that replaces words with their Shakespearian English equivalents, written in C.
+A simple command line application that replaces words with their Shakespearean English equivalents, written in C.